sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 # System Design

 ## Program Organization
-The context of our system is simple; there is a player and a game.
-The container is simply the Unity game engine we are using.
-The components are everything that you could name as a noun in our level mock up; namely a potal gun, character, obstacle, and the level itself as a whole.
+The context of the system is minimal; a player and a game.
+The container is the Unity game engine the system is built in.
+The components are everything that you could name as a noun in our level mock up; a potal gun, character, obstacle, and the level.
+The portal gun is a class used to contain the portal gun object.
+The portal gun object is responsible for allowing the player to teleport to different areas of a level in order to reach the goal.
+The portal gun object will be attached to the character object as an item.
+The character is a class used to contain the character object.
+The character object is responsible for allowing the player to move, jump, and avoid obstacles.
+The obstacle is a class used to contain various obstacle objects.
+The obstacle objects are responsible for impeding the player on their quest to the goal.
+If the player object comes into contact with the obtacle object, the player object will be damaged.
+Finally, the level is a class used to contain various level objects.
+The level objects are the bulk of the game, and will contain all the above classes as a means of creating puzzles for the player to navigate.

 ## Major Classes
-The component diagram makes designing the major classes easy.
 The major classes are the potal gun, character, obstacle, and the level itself.
+The portal gun is a class used to contain the portal gun object.
+The portal gun object is responsible for allowing the player to teleport to different areas of a level in order to reach the goal.
+The portal gun object will be attached to the character object as an item.
+The portal gun object will also have two modes, blue mode, and red mode, which differentiate the two character objects and provides a way for multiple portal paths throughout the level.
+The character is a class used to contain the character object.
+The character object is responsible for allowing the player to move, jump, and avoid obstacles.
+The character object will have to navigate through the level objects to reach a goal, while avoiding obstacle objects along the way.
+The obstacle is a class used to contain various obstacle objects.
+The obstacle objects are responsible for impeding the player on their quest to the goal.
+If the player object comes into contact with the obtacle object, the player object will be damaged.
+The obstacle objects will be placed throughout the level objects.
+Finally, the level is a class used to contain various level objects.
+The level objects are the bulk of the game, and will contain all the above classes as a means of creating puzzles for the player to navigate.

 ## Data Design
 The majority of the data this system uses resets any time a level is started or restarted.
 The data that requires saving are the number of levels that have been completed, and the player's settings preferences which will include visual, control, and audio settings.